What Is Ichthyosis?

 Some types only cause dry and scaly skin.
 Others cause problems inside the body, too.

 - Ichthyosis vulgaris.
-It affects about 1 out of every 250 people.
-Gray, brown, or white scales can show up in early childhood.
+It's mild and affects about one out of every 250 people.
+Gray, brown, or white scales can show up usually in infancy.
+Most people with ichthyosis have this type.

-Inherited ichthyosis is a genetic condition.
-That means it’s passed down to you from your parents.
+Inherited ichthyosisis a genetic condition.
+That means it's passed down to you from your parents.
+Sometimes, parents who don't have ichthyosis can still pass it down.
 Genes are the codes that tell your body to make proteins, which determine how your body looks and functions.
-When there are changes or mutations to a gene, it can cause disease.
+When there are changes or mutations in a gene, it can cause disease.
 Ichthyosis gene mutations affect the proteins that protect your skin and keep it moist.
-They also affect how quickly your body sheds or grows new skin cells.
+They also affect how quickly your body gets rid of or grows new skin cells.

 Acquired ichthyosis shows up in adulthood.
-Doctors don’t know what causes it, but people with it often have other conditions, including:
+Doctors don't know why it happens, but people with it often have other conditions, including:

 - Underactive thyroid gland